miRackModular/ImpromptuModular/README.md

 In place of a detailed explanation of these three main controls, it is recommended to connect the outputs to a scope or a logic analyzer, such as the Fundamental Scope (pictured above) or the SubmarineFree LA-108, to observe the effects of the different controls.

-PW and Swing CV inputs are aso avaialable in the **expansion panel** (see right-click menu).
+PW and Swing CV inputs are aso avaialable in the Clocked **expansion module** (this is a separate module labeled \"CLK-X\").
 These inputs are 0-10V signals, and when using these inputs, the corresponding knobs should be in their default position.
 When this is the case, no-swing and normal-pulse-width correspond to 5V on the CV inputs.

 ### External synchronization <a id="clocked-sync"></a>